hamdoudhakem/Job-Fusion/README.md

 Before you begin, ensure you have met the following requirements:
 * You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/)
-* You have a RapidAPI account (free tier is sufficient)
-* You have subscribed to the [JSearch API on RapidAPI](https://rapidapi.com/letscrape-6bRBa3QguO5/api/jsearch)

 ## Installation